appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 Once you have finished setting up all the metadata for the new provider, you need to start coding.

-Create a new file `XXX.php` where `XXX` is the name of the OAuth provider in `CamelCase` with the first letter in upper case in this location
+Create a new file `XXX.php` where `XXX` is the name of the OAuth provider in [`PascalCase`](https://stackoverflow.com/a/41769355/7659504) in this location
 "`bash
-src/Appwrite/Auth/OAuth
+src/Appwrite/Auth/OAuth2/XXX.php
 ```

 Inside this file, create a new class that extends the basic OAuth2 provider abstract class.
 Note that the class name should start with a capital letter, as PHP FIG standards suggest.